dgenezini/RedisDistributedLock/README.md

-# Cassandra Tests
+# Redis Distributed Lock

-Just some simples tests with cassandra in a 3 node cluster
+Simple test with distributed lock on Redis.